 Vibrato units, then, are responsible for increasing and decreasing (modulating) the signal’s pitch within a defined range about the resting pitch of the signal itself.

 More technically, the vibrato effect is a phase-shift modulation effect centred around a delay circuit and a low-frequency oscillator (LFO) that modulates the delay time of that delay circuit.

 An LFO is an electrical oscillator with a frequency below the audible range of human hearing (below 20 Hz).
 Typical vibrato LFO frequencies are below 10 Hz though they may certainly be set above this rate.
 The range of available LFO frequencies depends on the particular tremolo unit.

 It’s the modulation of the delay line’s delay time that causes the pitch variation.

-As the delay time is being shortened, the wave of the delayed signal is experiencing a slight amount of time compression.
+As the delay time is shortened, the delayed signal wave is experiencing a slight amount of time compression.
 This time compression shortens the waveform, thereby increasing the frequency (and pitch) of the waveform.

 The pitch variation or vibrato intensity is largely determined by the amplitude of the LFO, while the frequency of the LFO determines the rate or speed of the vibrato effect.

 A Note On Acoustic Vibrato